 Making the cherry syrup

 Pit the cherries and reserve the pits and the juice from the pitting operation.
 Put the pits and juice in a sauce pan.
 Add 1 cup of water and 1 cup of sugar to the sauce pan and bring to a boil.
 Turn down the heat and simmer gently for 1 hour.
 Allow to cool.
 Strain the pits, reserving the juice.

 Assemble the liqueur

-After a month, taste the cherry liqueur to see if it’s rich enough.
+After a month, taste your DIY cherry liqueur to see if it’s rich enough.
 Leave it longer if you want more cherry flavour, up to 8 weeks.